PVTA Policy Statement: Commitment to Equal Opportunity

 PVTA is committed to undertake an Affirmative Action Program including goals and timetables, in order to overcome the effects of past discrimination affecting minorities and women.

-PVTA will not maintain or tolerate facilities which are unlawfully segregated on the basis of race, color, creed, national origin, religion, age, sex, marital status, political or union affiliation, or disability.
+PVTA will not maintain or tolerate facilities which are unlawfully segregated on the basis of race, color, creed, national origin, religion, age, sex, marital status, gender identity, political or union affiliation, or disability.

-PVTA has assigned overall responsibility for ensuring Equal Employment Opportunity and Non discrimination in employment policies and practices (and if needed, Affirmative Action) to the Deputy Administrator of Operations / EEO Coordinator.
-The EEO Coordinator is also responsible for the implementation of PVTA’s EEO Program and overseeing all activities related to the implementation of its EEO Program.
+PVTA has assigned overall responsibility for ensuring Equal Employment Opportunity and Non discrimination in employment policies and practices (and if needed, Affirmative Action) to the Manager of Transit Operations & Planning/ EEO Officer.
+The EEO Officer is also responsible for the implementation of PVTA’s EEO Program and overseeing all activities related to the implementation of its EEO Program.

 PVTA will make all of its personnel aware that each member of management, from the head of the organization to the front line supervisor, has the responsibility to give the non-discrimination policy announced in its Affirmative Action Program full support through inspirational leadership and personal example.
 In addition, PVTA will make all of its contracted transportation service providers (contractors) aware of its policies and practices of non-discrimination in employment.

 PVTA management shares in this responsibility and will be assigned specific tasks to ensure that compliance is achieved.

 Areas of responsibility may include, but is not limited to:

 - assisting in identifying problem areas and establishing organizational and departmental goals and objectives; being actively involved with local minority organizations and community service programs designed to promote equal employment opportunity;